InternalDeveloperPlatform/Platform-Engineering-Community/COMMUNITY_GUIDELINES.md

+## Community Guidelines

-Welcome to the Platform Engineering Slack Community.
+Welcome to the Platform Engineering Community.

 We are happy to offer a dedicated space for you to network with others, expand your knowledge and ask questions about Platform Engineering.
 You could be here to find a job, an answer to a problem, to inquire about a tool or study a use case for building your platform.